Vendor vs Supplier: What’s the Difference?

 • Types of Supplier and Vendor Relationships

-One of the most significant contrasts between a supplier and a vendor pertains to their relationships.
+One of the most significant differences between a supplier and a vendor pertains to their relationships.
 Suppliers typically establish a B2B connection with their clients, meaning that they engage in business with another organization instead of catering to a multitude of customers.
 This type of relationship is typical for wholesalers, for instance, who supply their products to a supermarket that then resells them to a diverse consumer base.
 Auto traders and similar organizations also commonly engage in these B2B relationships.

 In contrast, vendors typically have a B2C business relationship with their clients.
 This means that they sell their products directly to individual customers without the involvement of intermediaries.
 Due to the rise in e-commerce, for instance, a clothing retailer may connect with customers online rather than through a physical store on the high street.
 Such businesses can enhance their profits by incorporating markups on deliveries.

-• Supplier and Vendor Selling Techniques
+• Vendor vs Supplier Selling Techniques

-Another primary distinction between a supplier and a vendor lies in the way they sell their products.
+Another primary difference between a supplier and a vendor lies in the way they sell their products.
 Suppliers tend to produce a large quantity of a single item or a range of interconnected products.
 For example, a smartphone supplier may manufacture different models of smartphones such as basic, mid-range, and high-end devices, but not tablets.
 They then sell a certain quantity of each model, such as 1,000, to a retailer that subsequently sells them to customers as per the business agreement.

 On the other hand, Vendors have a distinctive approach to product creation and sales, often working on a smaller scale and offering a more diverse range of products than suppliers.
 For instance, they may acquire different types of furniture such as chairs, tables, sofas, and accessories, and directly sell them to individual customers through their showroom.
 Vendors may also source products from multiple suppliers to cater to specific customer preferences.
 For example, a furniture vendor may procure a rare type of wood to create custom-made furniture for clients, even if the material acquisition cost is high.
 Vendors can increase their profits by adding a markup to the cost of goods sold, allowing them to sustain profitability.

 As supplier and vendor organizations have different types of business relationships, they also have different end goals.
-For example, a vendor aims to sell products directly to individual customers or businesses.
+For example, a supplier aims to sell products directly to individual customers or businesses.
 A business that specializes in creating custom-made wedding invitations exemplifies this, as they can work with couples to design and produce bespoke invitations that they can then sell directly to those couples, without the need for middlemen or wholesalers.

 The aim of a vendor is different to this, as these types of companies aim to sell products directly to individual customers or businesses.
 For example, a clothing vendor may purchase bulk quantities of t-shirts from a supplier, and then markup the price when selling them directly to customers through their online store.
 The markup allows the vendor to make a profit, while still offering a convenient shopping experience to the customer who can purchase the t-shirts without the need to visit a physical store.